We Invite You To…

 Dr. Milton Perry

-He studied accounting at Texas A&M University before completing both his Master of Divinity and Doctor of Ministry degrees at Southwestern Baptist Theological Seminary.
-He also holds a master’s degree in counseling psychology from the University of West Alabama.
+Dr. Milton Perry is a native of Texas where he studied accounting at Texas A&M University before completing both his Master of Divinity and Doctor of Ministry degrees at Southwestern Baptist Theological Seminary.
+Over Milton’s 40 years in ministry, he served many ministry roles that included serving as senior pastor of four different churches in Montana, Texas, and Georgia.

 Dr. Joe Skillen